-- (A) Measuring inside diameter - (B) Disc
+- (A) Brake drum inside diameter - (B) Rear disc brake

-3) If the deformation or wear of back plate, shoe, etc. is noticeable, replace them.

-4) When the shoe return spring tension is excessively weakened, replace it, taking care to identify upper and lower springs.
+- 3) If the deformation or wear of back plate, shoe, etc. is noticeable, replace them. - 4) When the shoe return spring tension is excessively weakened, replace it, taking care to identify upper and lower springs.